THE SHIPYARD

 Then, beginning in Y171, some of these ships began receiving a pair of

-rear-firing Plasma-Fs, the first deployment of these weapons in the defensive
+rear-firing Plasma-Fs, the first deployment of these

-role that would later become prevalent in the ISC fleet.
-According to (R13.R2), this refit was
+weapons in the defensive role that would later become prevalent in the ISC

-it.
-By Y179-181, these ships were again
+received it.
+By Y179-181, these ships

-refitted, appearing as true Star Cruisers (R13.6) with their full compliment of
+were again refitted, appearing as true Star Cruisers (R13.6) with their full compliment of rear-firing torpedoes.
+The bulk of the ships received this final

-ships received this final upgrade during this period, but as (R13.R2)
+upgrade during this period, but as (R13.R2) indicates, it is possible that a

-indicates, it is possible that a few ships appeared in this configuration
+few ships appeared in this configuration earlier.

 HEAVY STRIKE CRUISER (CAS): An often-requested variant, the CAS replaces the center PPD with